simplifi/tag_mangement_examples/README.md

 ## Javascript Buttons and other Events

-Sometimes, you will want to trigger a segment or conversion not if the user browses to a specific page or url, but if they perform some action on the page without leaving it using javascript.
+Sometimes, you will want to trigger a segment or conversion not if the user browses to a specific page or url, but instead when they perform some action on the page.
 This might open a dialog, pop open a new section, or completely change the content of the page without changing the url.
 In these cases, one must combine the referer parameter with a bit of javascript to "trick" the Simpli.fi tag into thinking its on a new URL when it is not.

 Let's say we want to put someone in a segment when the user views their shopping cart, but the shopping cart only opens a dialog window.
 One could create a "fake" url representing the shopping cart event.